parasat00/Certification-prep/LPIC1.md

 # The program egrep is equivalent to the command grep -E
 # The program fgrep is equivalent to grep -F, it does not parse regular expressions
-egrep                            # can use extended regular expressions fgrep                            # simple searches, matches a literal expression, it does not parse regular expressions
+egrep                            # can use extended regular expressions egrep -o [regex] [file]          # displays only the parts of a text stream that match the expression fgrep                            # simple searches, matches a literal expression, it does not parse regular expressions